|

-This article from the law firm of Wade Clark Mulcahy is important as it not only discusses an affirmation of coverage for faulty work under a CGL policy but inversely also illustrates why Contractors need to consider augmenting their insurance programs with a properly constituted Contractor’s Professional Liability policy:
+This article from the law firm of Wade Clark Mulcahy is important as it not only discusses an affirmation of coverage for faulty work under a CGL policy but inversely also illustrates why Contractors need to consider augmenting their insurance programs with a properly constituted Contractor’s Professional Liability policy: • It’s an appellate level decision from the U.S. Court of Appeals for the 10th Circuit interpreting that the NY Court of Appeals (highest court) would decide that faulty sub-contractor work can constitute an occurrence.

-- does not constitute an occurrence under a CGL policy, i.e. there is no property damage; or if there is property damage, coverage is negated by operation of one or more exclusions?
+• Questions: But what if such faulty work: - does not constitute an occurrence under a CGL policy, i.e. there is no property damage; or if there is property damage, coverage is negated by operation of one or more exclusions? - was self-performed by the Named Insured and not a sub-contractor? • Answer: Not covered.
+Again, Contractors must be informed that they cannot solely rely on a CGL policy but must also consider a properly constituted Professional Liability policy.
+We here at Trinity know how to put such a policy together.

 Posted Thursday, March 01 2018 11:57 AM